 The tracker has an integrated GPS module used to determine the local time, date, latitude and longitude.
 Using this information the tracker calculates the sun’s position in the sky in order to follow it.

-The solar tracker can be powered from any constant 24 VDC power source, either using the included 24 VDC power adapter or by connecting it to a 24 V battery bank.
-The permitted input voltage range is 10-29 VDC.
-Average power consumption is 0.4 watt.
+The solar tracker can be powered from any constant 24 VDC power source, either using the included 24 VDC power adapter or by connecting it to a 24 VDC battery bank.
+The permitted input voltage range is 10-28 VDC.
+Average power consumption is 0.4 watt (0.01kWh/day).

-The tracker and solar panels are engineered to withstand high wind loads and survive wind speeds up to 30 metres per second – equivalent to 67 miles per hour.
-Should you expect winds in excess of this, it is recommended that you use the provided extension rod to tilt the panels horizontally.
-This will protect the installation until the storm passes, as this is the optimum position for the installation to resist high wind loads.
+All Heliomotion models are engineered to withstand wind loads up to 35 meters per second – equivalent to 80 miles per hour.
+Should expected wind speed surpass 30 m/s (70 mph), it is recommended that you turn off the tracker and use the provided extension rod to tilt the panels horizontally.
+This will reduce wear and protect the installation until the storm has passed, as this is the optimum position for the installation to resist high wind loads.

 Yes.
 Keep in mind that in dry regions it may be necessary to wash the panels every couple of months to prevent dust and sand from building up on the panels.
 In regions with rain, the solar panels are typically self-cleaning and do not require additional attention.

 The tracker is designed to work without any reconfiguration.
 For service purposes the tool Heliocom can be used to communicate with the tracker.
 Start the tool on a Windows laptop and connect it to the USB terminal on the tracker’s circuit board using a USB cable (Type-A Male to Type-A Male).
 A description of this tool is available on the support page.